RMRRailfanner/Group-Participation-Guidelines/README.md

 Profanity: Members are expected to maintain a respectful tone in their interactions.
 We do not permit excessive or inappropriate language in posts or discussions, including:
 * Text, music videos, or images containing profanity

-Extortion and Blackmail: Any attempts to coerce or manipulate others through extortion or blackmail are strictly prohibited

 Political Content: Our community does not allow sharing of political news or discussions related to elections.
 This includes:
 * Current candidates running for public office, including their slogans, campaign material, rallies, or events
 * Political parties, including official party-affiliated organizations